mp-se/gravitymon/src_docs/source/functionality.rst

   In order to make it easier to support more targets there is a built in format editor that can be used to customize the data that is to be sent.
 This way you can easily adapt the software to new targets without coding.
   If you have a good template please share it on the github repository and I will add it to the documentation for other users to enjoy.
-See the :ref:`format-editor` for more information.
+See the :ref:`format-template` for more information.
 See :ref:`services` for a list of services currently validated.

 * **Validation of common configuration errors**